 Quick Charging is a Must

 The Rav4 EV has been a great car.
 Compact SUVs have great utility, they make good family cars, and are very popular: the Rav4 is one of Toyota’s best selling models in the United States.
 The 113 mile EPA range of the 2012 Rav4 EV was good for it’s time.
-With improvements in lithium ion battery cell technology, and increases in energy density that have been achieved since 2012, there is no reason that this car could not be offered with a much longer range – except Toyota has no interest.
-I’ll end this post the way I end many posts about this car: Toyota!
-Step up and make this happen: If you build it, buyer’s will come.
+With the improvements in lithium ion battery cell technology, and increases in energy density that have been achieved since 2012, Toyota should update the Rav4 EV and give it a much longer range.
+Toyota!
+Step up: If you build it they will come.